If you pay close attention to your skin, it’s likely you’ll have noticed small areas of discolouration and darkening – and we’re not talking freckles.

 No, some contain glycolic acid which is good for acne scarring.
 Other peels have lactic acid which tends to work better for hyperpigmentation.

-During your consultation, we will advise you on the best treatments and products for you to use at home.
+During your consultation, we will advise you on the best treatments and products to use at home.

 If you are an existing patient, we kindly request that you email your request through to hello@omniya.co.uk rather than filling out the contact form.